 - Next generation protection – Controls have been extended to protection from ransomware, credential misuse, and attacks that are transmitted through removable storage.

 - Integrity enforcement capabilities – Enable remote runtime attestation of Windows 10 platform.

-Microsoft Defender ATP next-gen protection technologies:
+Microsoft Defender for Endpoint next-gen protection technologies: